atlassian/atlassian-connect-example-app-node/src/content/introduction.md

 # Introduction

-Welcome to the Node.js Connect sample app!
-This sample app has been built to help you and your team get up-and-running faster by providing examples of the key features, functionality and things you'll need to create a [Connect](https://developer.atlassian.com/cloud/bitbucket/faqs/#:~:text=Atlassian%20Connect%20is%20a%20distributed,wherever%2C%20whenever%2C%20and%20however) app.
-In this sample app you'll find information about the following:
+Welcome to the Atlassian Connect Node.js example app!
+This has been built to help you and your team get up-and-running faster by providing examples of the key features, functionality and things you'll need to create a [Connect](https://developer.atlassian.com/cloud/bitbucket/faqs/#:~:text=Atlassian%20Connect%20is%20a%20distributed,wherever%2C%20whenever%2C%20and%20however) app.
+In this example app you'll find information about the following:

 - [**Atlassian Connect JSON**](/acn-config): what it is, an example of an Atlassian Connect JSON file, and a link to where you can get more information
 - [**Lifecycle Events**](/acn-lifecycle-events): outline of what lifecycle events are supported, an example of how to use them, and a link to documentation